-Bagre Dam was spilled before alert was issued – Farmer claims
+Bagre dam was spilled before alert was issued – farmer claims

-Parts of the Upper West Region have experienced severe flooding after a continuous downpour in the region over the past few weeks.
-This led to the destruction of property running into millions of cedis.
+Parts of the Upper West Region has experienced severe flooding after a continuous downpour in the region over the past few weeks.
+This led to the destruction of properties running into millions of cedis.

-A farmer in the region, Vincent Atinga, shares a contrary view to the assertion that heavy downpour caused the floods.
+A farmer in the region, Vincent Atinga, shares a contrary belief to the assertion that heavy downpour caused the floods.

 According to him, the spillage of the Bagre Dam well ahead of the warning date has caused the flooding, as he argues no heavy downpour can cause the magnitude of destruction recorded in the region.

-Speaking on the Happy Morning Show with Samuel Eshun, the agitated farmer stated, “It has been raining heavily since 19th August and many farms were submerged but I believe the rains are not enough to cause this amount of destruction.
-We were warned the Bagre Dam will be spilled on 27th August but I believe they began spilling the dam on 19th August 2021.
+Speaking on the Happy Morning Show with Samuel Eshun, the agitated farmer stated, “It has been raining heavily since August 19, and many farms were submerged, but I believe the rains are not enough to cause this amount of destruction.
+We were warned the Bagre Dam would be spilt on August 27, but I believe they began spilling the dam on August 19, 2021.
 I don’t think the heavy downpour could’ve flooded regions all the way from Burkina Faso to our towns.”

 Background